bkleinen/bkleinen.github.io/hugo/content/material/info1/clock_display_refactoring/_index.md

 ---
-title: Reflections and Improvements on the Clock Display Example
+title: "ClockDisplay Example: Reflections and Improvements"
 author: kleinen
-draft: true
+draft: false
-tags: ['bluej']
+tags: ['bluej', 'karaclock']
 courses: ['info1']
 subpages: true
 ---
-# Reflections and Improvements on the Clock Display Example

 {{<prev_next >}}

 I have been working with the ClockDisplay example as shown in the Textbook ["Objects First with Java: A Practical Introduction Using Bluej." by David J Barnes and Michael Kölling][2] (Barnes and Kölling 2017) for a while now.
-While the book contains many great examples that allow the discussion of a broad range of object oriented design, this example has some particular problems.
+While the book contains many great examples that allow the discussion of a broad range of object oriented design, this example has some issues that always bugged me.

 This page is about my approach(es) to improve the ClockDisplay example.